A Brief History of the House

 - Jeldwen Energy Star rated Windows

-Over the last couple of decades there were evergreen trees and shrubs surrounding the entire house and causing some major mold issues.
-It really needed to breath so we did what was necessary and cut away all of the problematic greenery.
-The house was much happier now, with an abundance of natural light.
+Over the last couple of decades, evergreen trees and shrubs grew thick surrounding the entire house and causing some major mold issues.
+After cutting away all of the problematic greenery, the house was much happier with an abundance of natural light.

-We needed to jack up the house roughly 5 inches, back to its original state.
-This meant that we had to replace the entire foundation, which was nearly nonexistent anyhow.
-We tore down 3 old chimneys.
-The exterior steel siding was covering unsalvageable poplar trim and 5” board on board poplar siding.
-Removed it.
+To begin on this project, the house needed to be jacked up roughly 5 inches, back to its original state.
+This required replacing the entire foundation, which was nearly nonexistent anyhow.
+Three old chimneys were torn down.
+The exterior steel siding was covering unsalvageable poplar trim and 5” board on board poplar siding and all had to be removed.
 Windows, shingle roof and old stamped time shingles underneath… all removed.
-Adding an upper story addition on top of the existing kitchen meant we would also have to tear it off to rebuild it, which we did.
-We were left with four exterior walls, with no windows, doors, roof, siding, or floor system.
-Now we had a clean slate.
+Adding an upper story addition on top of the existing kitchen required tearing it off to rebuild it.
+The bones leftover included only four exterior walls, no windows, doors, roof, siding, or floor system.
+A clean slate and the beginnings of a healthy home full of character!